Skip to main content

 Degree and Qualification

-Students obtain a Bachelor’s Degree in Engineering and are qualified to work as electro-technical officers.
+Students obtain a Bachelor’s Degree in Energy Engineering and are qualified to work in fields like sustainable energy, energy management, smart systems, and production automation.

 Degree